delphidabbler/codesnip/branches/parsnip/Docs/ReadMe.txt

 Each user can configure compilers differently.

 Delphi XE2 to XE5 may need to be configured to search for required units in the correct namespaces.
-This is explaned in the Add/Edit Snippet Dialogue Box help topic and in the FAQ at http://delphidabbler.com/url/codesnip-and-xe2.
+This is explained in the Add/Edit Snippet Dialogue Box help topic and in the FAQ at http://delphidabbler.com/url/codesnip-and-xe2.